Mega Man (character): Archie Comics

 In April 2011, Archie Comics released their first issue in an ongoing series of licensed comics based on the Mega Man franchise which features the titular character going against his nemesis Dr. Wily in various, original story arcs.
 The overall concept is created and almost exclusively written by Ian Flynn, who is also the current head writer for Archie Comics' other video game licensed comic series Sonic the Hedgehog.
 Consequently, as of May 2013, both series have been crossed-over in a major story arc called "Worlds Collide", which spans twelve issues between the Mega Man comics, the main Sonic the Hedgehog comics, and the latter's side-series Sonic Universe.
-The popularity of this crossover is such that another meeting of the two series, "Worlds Unite", was announced for spring of 2015.

 Reception and legacy

 Overall, the character of Mega Man has been well received by critics.
 IGN called him an icon of Capcom.
 Nintendo Power listed Mega Man as their fourth favourite hero, citing his ability to steal weapons from downed Robot Masters.
 Mega Man was also listed as the best robot in video games by many sources such Joystick Division, UGO Networks, and Complex.
 GameDaily ranked him as the best Capcom character of all time.
 UGO Networks listed Mega Man as one of their best heroes of all time, and called him "one of the most iconic video game heroes of all time".
 He was included in GameSpot's "All Time Greatest Video Game Hero" contest and reached the "Elite Eight" round before losing to Mario.
 In a Famitsu poll done in February 2010, Mega Man was voted by readers as the twenty-second most popular video game character.
 The 2011 Guinness World Records Gamer's Edition lists Mega Man as the 23rd most popular video game character.
 In 2012, GamesRadar ranked him as the 12th "most memorable, influential, and badass" protagonist in games.
+Electronic Gaming Monthly's reviewer found the Mega Man from Mega Man 2 to be better than the original, citing the improved audio-visuals and new power-ups.
+However, the character has been called out for being weak in several games.

 Complex ranked him as having the tenth best fighting game cameos for his guest appearances in Street Fighter X Tekken in 2012.
 Joystick Division cited his rivalry with Dr. Wily as seventh of the ten greatest in video games, adding giving "great credit to this rivalry for its open-endedness" and GamesRadar listed him and Proto Man as having one of the best brotherly rivalries in gaming.
+The same site also said "Everyone loves Mega Man, but some fans prefer the bad boy style of his rival/ally Proto Man" as they deemed the latter as more stylish.
 UGO Networks have placed Mega Man as the eighth character who most deserves his own movie.